Supercontinent: Volcanism

-Supercontinents and plate tectonics
+Plate tectonics

-Global paleogeography and plate interactions as far back as Pangaea are relatively well understood today.
+Global palaeogeography and plate interactions as far back as Pangaea are relatively well understood today.
 However, the evidence becomes more sparse further back in geologic history.
 Marine magnetic anomalies, passive margin match-ups, geologic interpretation of orogenic belts, paleomagnetism, paleobiogeography of fossils, and distribution of climatically sensitive strata are all methods to obtain evidence for continent locality and indicators of the environment throughout time.

 Phanerozoic (541 Ma to present) and Precambrian (4.6 Ga to 541 Ma) had primarily passive margins and detrital zircons (and orogenic granites), whereas the tenure of Pangaea contained few.
 Matching edges of continents are where passive margins form.
 The edges of these continents may rift.
 At this point, seafloor spreading becomes the driving force.
 Passive margins are therefore born during the break-up of supercontinents and die during supercontinent assembly.
-Pangaea's supercontinent cycle is a good example of the efficiency of using the presence or lack of, these entities to record the development, tenure, and break-up of supercontinents.
+Pangaea's supercontinent cycle is a good example of the efficiency of using the presence or lack of these entities to record the development, tenure, and break-up of supercontinents.
 There is a sharp decrease in passive margins between 500 and 350 Ma during the timing of Pangaea's assembly.
 The tenure of Pangaea is marked by a low number of passive margins during 336 to 275 Ma, and its break-up is indicated accurately by an increase in passive margins.

 Orogenic belts can form during the assembly of continents and supercontinents.
 The orogenic belts present on continental blocks are classified into three different categories and have implications for interpreting geologic bodies.
 Intercratonic orogenic belts are characteristic of ocean basin closure.
 Clear indicators of intracratonic activity contain ophiolites and other oceanic materials that are present in the suture zone.
 Intracratonic orogenic belts occur as thrust belts and do not contain any oceanic material.
 However, the absence of ophiolites is not strong evidence for intracratonic belts, because the oceanic material can be squeezed out and eroded away in an intracratonic environment.
 The third kind of orogenic belt is a confined orogenic belt which is the closure of small basins.
 The assembly of a supercontinent would have to show intracratonic orogenic belts.
 However, interpretation of orogenic belts can be difficult.

 The collision of Gondwana and Laurasia occurred in the late Palaeozoic.
 By this collision, the Variscan mountain range was created, along the equator.
-This 6000-km-long mountain range is usually referred to in two parts: the Hercynian mountain range of the late Carboniferous makes up the eastern part, and the western part is called the Appalachians, uplifted in the early Permian.
-(The existence of a flat elevated plateau-like the Tibetan Plateau is under much debate.)
+This 6000-km-long mountain range is usually referred to in two parts: the Hercynian mountain range of the late Carboniferous makes up the eastern part, and the western part is the Appalachian Mountains, uplifted in the early Permian.
+(The existence of a flat elevated plateau like the Tibetan Plateau is under debate.)
 The locality of the Variscan range made it influential to both the northern and southern hemispheres.
 The elevation of the Appalachians would greatly influence global atmospheric circulation.